slowernews/slowernews/rationales/underrated.md

 When (and sometimes why) items were included, replaced or deprecated.

+### Kenny Hoopla - Nikita Mikhalkov - Burnt by the sun

+2023-05-26

+### Kenny Hoopla - How will i rest in peace if i am buried by a highway?

+2023-05-26

+### Don Cherry ‎– Om Shanti Om

+2023-05-23

+### Fousheé - Deep end

+2023-05-23

 ### Timur Ptakhin - Mixtape

-2023-05-23
+2023-05-22

-Compilation from a guy in Kazan...
+Great compilation from a guy in Kazan...

 ### Barbatuques - Samba lelê